-If you or a household member are having difficulty coping with stress and anxiety or staying emotionally well, help is available.
-Call your program at 866-327-4762.
+If you or an eligible dependent are having difficulty coping with stress and anxiety or staying emotionally well, help is available.
+Call EAP at 866-327-4762.
 We are available 24 hours a day, 7 days a week, all year long.
 Contact us to speak with a clinical professional.
 All services are free and confidential.

 The webinars and tip sheets below may be helpful.

 - 5 Ways to support a loved one during COVID-19

 - 7 tips for working from home during the COVID-19 pandemic

 - Financial and legal resources during the COVID-19 pandemic

 - Holiday planning during COVID-19